blytkerchan/blytkerchan.github.io/_posts/2014-08-11-looking-for-bugs-in-several-wrong-places.markdown

   * the knowledge that Version 1 works, Version N doesn't.

-Following the basic principles of a binary search and Dijkstra's search algorithm ((the one where you have marbles of three colors: red, white and blue, and you need to put them in order looking at each only once)) I set out to test whether Version [latex]\frac{1}{2}N[/latex] worked -- it did not.
-I then tested version [latex]\frac{1}{4}N[/latex], version [latex]\frac{3}{8}N[/latex], etc. until I had identified the last version that worked and the first version that didn't.
-As there were ten versions to pick from, I ran the tests on versions 5, 3 and 4 to find out that the bug had been introduced between versions 4 and 5 ((Had I done a linear search, I would have tested five versions to get the same information, so I saved myself two tests)).
+Following the basic principles of a binary search and Dijkstra's search algorithm[^2] I set out to test whether Version $\frac{1}{2}N$ worked -- it did not.
+I then tested version $\frac{1}{4}N$, version $\frac{3}{8}N$, etc. until I had identified the last version that worked and the first version that didn't.
+As there were ten versions to pick from, I ran the tests on versions 5, 3 and 4 to find out that the bug had been introduced between versions 4 and 5[^3].

+[^2]: The one where you have marbles of three colors: red, white and blue, and you need to put them in order looking at each only once.

+[^3]:  Had I done a linear search, I would have tested five versions to get the same information, so I saved myself two tests.

 Having put all my options back on the table w.r.t. the components of the system that might have introduced the bug, I proceeded to eliminating those that were not configured in the system I was using, but keeping those that I had considered candidates before and eliminated with some other filter.
 The premise was that, while I had mistakenly discarded candidates before, software that is not installed on the system, neither when it has the problem nor when it does not, cannot cause the system to change its behavior.